Commitments and Contingencies

 During 2014, the Company entered into multiple agreements with the same investment banking firm, as follows:

-On August 18, 2014, the Company entered into a private placement offering agreement with an investment banking firm for advisory services in the areas of corporate development, corporate finance and/or capital placement transactions.
-The agreement was on an exclusive basis for sixty days from the date of the agreement and then reverted to a non-exclusive basis, expiring one year from the date the agreement was signed, with an option to extend the agreement after nine months, or either party can terminate in writing to the other party.
+On August 18, 2014, the Company entered into a private placement offering agreement with an investment banking firm, which will provide advisory services in the area of corporate development, corporate finance and/or capital placement transactions.
+The agreement, was on an exclusive basis for sixty days from the date of the agreement and then reverted to a non-exclusive basis, expires one year from the date the agreement was signed, with an option to extend the agreement after six months, or either party can terminate in writing to the other party.
 The agreement specifies that all fees be on a success basis.
 If no debt or equity transaction is completed, the Company has no obligation under the terms of this agreement.

 The investment firm was successful in completing a debt transaction with the Company and will be paid a combination of cash and receive warrants as the proceeds from the debt transaction are received by the Company.
-In connection with their successful completion of a number of investment transactions, the investment banker was paid $136,000 during the nine months ended September 30, 2015 and $15,000 during the nine months ended September 30, 2014.
-Under the terms of the agreement, Carter Terry was to receive warrants in connection with various fundings.
-As discussed in Note 14, on April 10, 2015, the Company and Carter Terry agreed to issue 300,000 shares of the Companys stock to Carter Terry to eliminate the issuance of warrants to Carter Terry.
+In connection with their successful completion of a number of investment transactions, the investment banker was paid $15,000 in 2014.
+No warrants were issued during the twelve months ended December 31, 2014 as the calculation of the amounts due had not yet been finalized between the parties.

 The entire disclosure for commitments and contingencies.